gtarchiveteam/GTPatcher-Launcher/README.md

 All patches distributed in our repositories are 100% original and contain ZERO code and or assets from Another Axiom, LLC or any affiliated entities therefore applying them doesn't break the ToS

+#### How is patching different?

+You are required to legally own a copy of the game (unlike clones which illegally redistribute Another Axioms property) and the patches applied to the game do not contain any code or assets from Another Axiom and only contain the stuff needed to make it work which makes it completely legal.

 #### Do you get any money from this project?

 No. We actively deny any and all financial support related to our project(s).
 And if you recieved any of our project(s) for any amount of money, you have been scammed by an external entity.